More

 • PAU areas of emphases enable our students to be board-certified in specialized psychology careers, including Neuropsychology and Forensic Psychology.

 The PhD Clinical Psychology program faculty is a talented and highly distinguished group of psychologists from across the globe, with wide-ranging clinical and research specialties.
+As a whole, the faculty members support evidence-based approaches to practice and are actively involved in important clinical research.

 PhD Area of Emphasis